brouberol/blog/content/pihole-dhcp.md

 {{ responsive_s3_img("pihole-dhcp", "wifi-dhcp-dns") }}

 After a couple of days of that setup running, I can see that about 5% of my DNS traffic is being blackholed, thus benefiting everyone at home.
-The rest of the traffic is resolved via a privary-respecting DNS server.
+The rest of the traffic is resolved via a privacy-respecting DNS server.

 {{ responsive_s3_img("pihole-dhcp", "pihole-stats") }}